robbybrodie/time_as_computation_cost/README.md

 - Parameter `κ` controls deviations from General Relativity
 - When `κ = 2`, the model exactly recovers Einstein's GR *(by design)*

+## What This Repository Actually Is: A Research Laboratory

+**This is not a complete physics theory.
+This is a computational research platform.**

+We built this repository as a **laboratory for exploring computational approaches to spacetime geometry**.
+The core insight that motivated this work was simple: if both Special and General Relativity produce the same observable outcome (time dilation) through different input mechanisms (velocity vs. gravity), perhaps there's a deeper substrate they both emerge from.

+**Why We Needed This Lab:**

+1. **Missing Infrastructure**: There wasn't a clean, parameterized framework for testing computational approaches to gravity.
+Most work in this area is either purely theoretical or uses custom, non-reproducible code.

+2. **Systematic Testing**: To explore whether computational constraints could underlie spacetime geometry, we needed a platform that could:
+   - Test different constitutive laws B(N) as theories develop
+   - Validate against known physics as a sanity check
+   - Extract parameters from data (real or synthetic)
+   - Generate predictions across multiple physical scales

+3. **Collaborative Development**: The questions this work addresses—connections between computation, information, and spacetime—require input from diverse fields.
+We needed an accessible platform where physicists, computer scientists, and mathematicians could contribute.

+4. **Educational Value**: Whether or not the core hypothesis proves correct, the framework serves as an excellent platform for teaching metric theories, parameter estimation, and model comparison techniques.

+**What the Lab Enables:**
+- Rapid testing of different physical interpretations for "computational capacity N"
+- Easy swapping of constitutive laws B(N) as theory develops
+- Parameter extraction and uncertainty quantification
+- Multi-scale validation from quantum to cosmological physics
+- Reproducible experiments that others can build upon

+**What We're NOT Claiming:**
+- That this is established physics (it isn't)
+- That we've solved quantum gravity (we haven't)
+- That our current B(N) functional form is correct (it's a placeholder)
+- That computational capacity N has a specific physical meaning (to be determined)

+**The Goal:** Provide the computational infrastructure needed to systematically explore whether computational constraints could provide a foundation for understanding spacetime geometry.
+The lab is ready; now we need the physics to fill it.

 ## Experiment Rationales

 **Why does each experiment exist?
 What role does it play in testing the TACC framework?**